Andrearamirezr/CI0121-Redes_Asistentes/wireshark/ws1/README.md

 ### C. What is happening in frames 3, 4, and 5?

-Estos 3 frames son el **three-way handshake**, que se utiliza el protocolo TCP.
+Estos 3 frames son el **three-way handshake**, que se utiliza en el protocolo TCP.

 ### D. What is happening in frames 6 and 7?